-- Completion of prerequisite courses; Behavioral/Social Sciences: child development (3) and educational psychology (3); Teaching Content: American literature (3), U.S. - history (3), advanced writing (3), mathematics (6), science (6-8), geography (3); - Completion of the 39-credit Elementary Education component; - Passing score on the Praxis II examination in Elementary Education-Multiple Subjects (Note: for fall clinical practice passing scores must be submitted by July 15, for spring clinical practice they must be submitted by December 15; for accelerated formats passing scores must be submitted prior to admission into the program); - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment. - Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.
+- Completion of prerequisite courses; Behavioral/Social Sciences: child and adolescent development (3) and educational psychology (3); - Completion of the 46-credit Elementary Education component; - Passing score on the Praxis II examination in Elementary Education (Multiple Subjects); - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment.

+Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.